FragariaChemist/airline_safety/README.md

 * Aircraft Model
 * Aircraft Damage

 Budget airlines typically forego services offered on other airlines in exchange for cheaper ticket prices.
 They typically operate with only one type of plane which makes training and maintenance more streamlined.
-We have catorgoized the airlines in the dataset as follows:
+We have categorized the airlines in the dataset as follows:

 **BUDGET**
 * Alaska